Articles republished on R-bloggers

 After completing a research master's, I became a PhD student and graduate teaching assistant in Psychology at Lancaster University.
 In my thesis, I investigated how conceptual processing—that is, the comprehension of the meaning of words—is supported by linguistic and sensorimotor brain systems, and how research on this topic is influenced by methodological aspects such as the operationalisation of variables and the sample size of experiments.

-Currently, I am a postdoctoral fellow at UiT The Arctic University of Norway.
-I work at the Department of Language and Culture, and specifically within the PoLaR Lab and C-LaBL.
-As the local manager of the LESS Project (Language Economy through Transfer Source Selectivity), I work on a six-session longitudinal study that investigates how bilingual people acquire an additional language, how this process is influenced by the characteristics of the languages, and how the process is instantiated in the brain.
-As part of this work so far, I contributed to the design of our study, developed most of the materials for our study and for a partner study in Spain, documented the creation of the materials and pretested them, wrote a preregistration, recruited participants, designed the protocol for the electroencephalography (EEG) sessions, trained students and research assistants in this protocol and in EEG more generally, set up and managed an EEG lab, conducted many of the sessions and oversaw those conducted by our research assistants, monitored the longitudinal progress per participant, presented the design of the study at conferences, preprocessed the EEG and behavioural data in collaboration with research assistants, and performed the statistical analysis.
+Next, I completed a postdoctoral fellowship at UiT The Arctic University of Norway.
+I worked at the Department of Language and Culture, and specifically within the PoLaR Lab and C-LaBL.
+As the local manager of the LESS Project (Language Economy through Transfer Source Selectivity), I worked on a longitudinal study that investigates how bilingual people acquire an additional language, how this process is influenced by the characteristics of the languages, and how the process is instantiated in the brain.
+As part of this work, I contributed to designing our main study and developing materials in Norwegian and English, as well as creating materials in Spanish and English for a partner study in Spain.
+After documenting and pretesting these materials, I prepared a preregistration for the studies.
+Additionally, I recruited participants, designed the protocol for electroencephalography (EEG) sessions, and trained students and research assistants in both the protocol and EEG methodology more broadly.
+I also established and managed an EEG lab, conducted numerous sessions, supervised those led by research assistants, and monitored participants’ longitudinal progress.
+Moreover, I presented the study design at conferences and collaborated with research assistants to preprocess, visualise and analyse EEG and behavioural data.

 I am also interested in the relationships between language and other cognitive domains, as well as in the origins and evolution of language.

 I employ a range of tools, including behavioural and electroencephalographic experiments, corpus analysis, statistics and programming.
-The materials, the data and the analyses produced in my research are available at https://osf.io/25u3x.
+The materials, data and analyses used in my research are available at https://osf.io/25u3x.

 UiT The Arctic University of Norway